-Myra Hinrichs, violinist, is currently enrolled at the University of California, San Diego in the doctoral program.
-Before moving to California, she lived and worked in Chicago after graduating from the Oberlin College and Conservatory.
-In performance, she is a member of Chartreuse, a contemporary string trio.
-She appears with other ensembles including Mucca Pazza, the Morton Feldman Chamber Players, and a.pe.ri.od.ic.
-She has spent a couple of recent summers attending the teacher training courses at Chicago Suzuki Institute and has taught lessons to young and old violinists for many years.
+Myra Hinrichs, violinist, is currently enrolled in the DMA program at the University of California, San Diego.
+Before that she lived and worked in Chicago after graduating from the Oberlin College and Conservatory and the Civic Orchestra training program.
+She is a member of Chartreuse, a string trio devoted to performing the music of living composers from around the world.
+In the coming year, Chartreuse is collaborating on new pieces with composers Pablo Chin and Bergrún Snœbjörnsdóttir.
+Myra also appears with other ensembles including 3+1 Quartet, Mucca Pazza, the Morton Feldman Chamber Players, and a.pe.ri.od.ic.

 Peter Ko performs and teaches as a cellist.
 His work as a performer and interpreter of old and new music has led him to opportunities across the USA, Atlantic Canada, and Europe, with collaborations with Mark Fewer, Steve Schick, the Dover String Quartet, Aleck Karis, and Roger Reynolds.
 Peter is currently studying under Charles Curtis for his DMA at UCSD, and has also studied with Vernon Regehr, Ashley Walters, Felix Fan, and Mario Ramirez.